All Episodes

 Why is this even a story?

-Well, why I don't I don't understand white people, you know.
+Well, I don't understand white people.

 As I've said before, the real problem we have is a white problem.

-You know, whites never react.
+Whites never react.

-I remember when I was in high school, we had a series of black riots in uh 64 and 65, uh, which was embarrassing to Lyndon Johnson and the administration as they were trying to pass all of these civil rights bills.
+I remember when I was in high school, we had a series of black riots in 64 and 65, which was embarrassing to Lyndon Johnson and the administration as they were trying to pass all of these civil rights bills.

-That that's why the riots were it's hot.
+That's why the riots are hot.

 Was that in the Carter Commission?

-But they but they uh they do this.
+But I mean, it's just silly, but they do this.

-It's understandable blacks should riot.
+It's understandable blacks would riot.

 Yeah.

-And and there's some white riots, that's just terrible.
+And there's some white riots.

-Well, speaking of equality, Sam, there's a great story at Axios, which I think finally tells us what the whole concept of diversity diversity means.
+Well, speaking of equality, Sam, there's a great story at Axios, which I think finally tells us what the whole concept of diversity means.

-And it was a white guy on uh like the shoreline face down, and it talked about how corporate America was doing everything possible to impede the advancement for I guess white guys in middle management up the corporate ladder.
+And it talked about how corporate America was doing everything possible to impede the advancement for, I guess, white guys in middle management up the corporate ladder.

-Does that rig a bell at all?
+Does that ring a bell at all?

-Yeah, I I've heard about that.
+Yeah, I've heard about that.

-And it was actually this is crazy.
+And it was actually, this is crazy.

-Uh, where they promised, where they basically said, yeah, uh Bloomberg said 94% of these new jobs, these 300,000 jobs in the SP 100 companies went to people of color.
+It was almost two years ago this article was published, September 25th, 2023, where they promised, where they basically said, yeah, Bloomberg said 94% of these new jobs, these 300,000 jobs in the SP 100 companies went to people of color.

 And now here we are.